Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // ----------------------------------------

+// DETECTIVE TEAM SETTINGS
+// All Detective Roles
+ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_detective_disable_looting               0       // Whether to disable a detective role's ability to loot credits from bodies ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

+// Paladin
+ttt_paladin_aura_radius                     5       // The radius of the paladin's aura in meters ttt_paladin_damage_reduction                0.3     // The fraction an attacker's damage will be reduced by when they are shooting a player inside the paladin's aura ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second ttt_paladin_protect_self                    0       // Whether the paladin's damage reduction aura will protect themselves or not ttt_paladin_heal_self                       1       // Whether the paladin's healing aura will heal themselves or not

+// Tracker
+ttt_tracker_footstep_time                   15      // The amount of time players' footsteps should show to the tracker before fading.
+Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors

+// Medium
+ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors

+// ----------------------------------------

 // JESTER TEAM SETTINGS
 ttt_jesters_trigger_traitor_testers         1       // Whether jesters trigger traitor testers as if they were traitors ttt_jesters_visible_to_traitors             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the traitor team